 After a shower, hit up Hungry Grouper for dinner.
 This place is so good we went back multiple times.
 Get any fish blackened or the garlic shrimp, and don’t miss the coconut cream boat dessert.
 My mouth is watering just thinking about it.

 Rent a golf cart and head to Secret Beach.
 Buckle in for a LONG drive.
 It’s slow and even bumpier than you’re imagining.
-We stopped halfway at Akbol Yoga Retreat and Ecoresort for lunch, and after a few rum drinks, the drive seemed more tolerable (not so for Billy, my sober husband driving).
+We stopped halfway at Akbol Yoga Retreat and Ecoresort for lunch, and after a few rum drinks, the drive seemed more tolerable (not so for my sober husband driving).
 Secret Beach was totally gorgeous, but just be emotionally prepared for a long drive home that you really wish could go smoother and faster.

-Note (from Billy): “Secret Beach” is not secret at all.
+Despite the name, “Secret Beach” is not secret at all.
 There are signs at multiple locations along the way, and it has a bit of a tourist trap feeling when you get there with multiple bars next to one another.
 But after the journey, it’s still a nice escape from the craziness of San Pedro and it’s pretty much the only real beach on Ambergris Caye.

-You would be absolutely insane to not go snorkeling while you’re in San Pedro, and I’ve already written a whole guide for that.
+Snorkeling is a must do while you’re in San Pedro, and I’ve already written a whole guide for that.
 Going snorkeling at Hol Chan Marine Reserve is hands down one of the coolest things I’ve EVER done, so book with Belize Pro Dive Shop and thank me later.
 Book the morning snorkel trip to get the best chance at nice weather, and nap it off once you’ve gotten back.

 Once you’ve napped and showered and are ready to hit the town again, head over to the Palapa bar.
 The food is just okay, but the real fun is the floating inner tubes (with a pulley system to get drinks delivered to you).
 You’ve got nearly 360-degree views of teal blue water and the drinks are yummy.
 Try the electric lemonade (as long as you have no shame about your mouth turning blue…I didn’t).
 Don’t forget your sunscreen.
 It’s easy to forget how hot it is when you’re partially submerged in the water (which, might I add, was the perfect temperature in late February).